• Skip to primary navigation

 • An easy recipe with simple ingredients, no Xanthan gum or other special ingredients.

-• No thermometer needed.
+• No thermometer is needed.

 • Very adaptable to your liking in terms of texture with lots of flavors.

-• Vegan, gluten free and if you leave out the nuts it will be nut free candy recipe too!
+• Vegan, gluten free and if you leave out the nuts it will be a nut free candy recipe too!

 📝 Ingredients